scipion-chem/docs/docs/plugins/pwchem/index.rst

    - `Convert structure <protocols/general/convert-structure>`_: Converts the format of the files stored for a set of Small Molecules, an Atom Structure or a Molecular dynamics system.
    - `Operate set <protocols/general/operate-set>`_: Includes several functionalities to modify any Scipion Set inside the project.
    - `Add attribute <protocols/general/add-attribute>`_: Allows the user to add an attribute to an item or set object inside Scipion.
+   - `Export CSV <protocols/general/export-csv>`_: Allows the user to export the SQLite table of a set as a CSV file, containing the values of each attribute for each column and each item in a row.
 - **B) Databases**: It includes protocols related to the main databases for protein sequences, structures or small molecules.
 - **C) Sequences**: It incorporates protocols for managing biological sequences, including tools for defining sequence regions of interest.
 - **D) VirtualDrugScreening**: main group of protocols that incorporates most of the functionalities related to the VDS workflow.